 Cambas de Linna – Guspini

+February-March.
 In Sardinia, the Carnival where men dressed as wading birds walk around Guspini.

 Cambas de Linna is the traditional Carnival of Guspini, a small village in the province of Medio Campidano, in Southern Sardinia.

 The name Cambas de Linna means wooden legs who represented the wading birds.
 So this is how are the main characters of the carnival are called, who wander in the streets asking frittelle (some kind of pancake) and wine.
 They wear old clothes and a particular wooden mask called “Sa Garotta”.
-This mask is divided in two parts: one half represents the good part and the other one the bad part.
-Today the mask is replaced with a make-up that consists in painting the face with charcoal.
+This mask is divided into two parts: one half represents the good part and the other one the bad part.
+Today the mask is replaced with a makeup that consists in painting the face with charcoal.

-The knights used to wear the traditional clothes and the mask Sa Grotta, while walking a path around 1 km.
+The Knights used to wear the traditional clothes and the mask Sa Grotta, while walking a path around 1 km.
 They used to leave from an area called “Su Legau” (on the South of the village) and arrive in the main square.

 One curiosity: since the 60’s also small wagons take part in the parade, sometimes dragged by tractors or by Piaggio’s Vespa (realized by the Vespa Club).